 Hi guys!
-I am so excited to be sharing a new blanket pattern with you.
+I am so excited to be sharing a new blanket pattern with you: For the Love of Texture Afghan.
 It feels like it’s been ages since I’ve posted about a blanket, so it’s nice to switch things up, and bring some balance back to the blog.
-This blanket is made using the single crochet, half double crochet, and puff stitch to create tons of texture.
+This multi textured crochet afghan is made using the single crochet, half double crochet, and puff stitch to create a unique crochet blanket.
 There is also some fun colour work to hold your interest as you crochet.
 Whose ready to get started?

 My Yarn Choice

 - Colour A: Vanna’s Choice Weight 4 Medium (100% Acrylic, 170 yd/ 155 m, 3.5 oz/ 99 g) – Linen

 - Colour B: Vanna’s Choice Weight 4 Medium (100% Acrylic, 170 yd/ 155 m, 3.5 oz/ 99 g) – Honey

 - Colour C: Caron One Pound Weight 4 Medium (100% acrylic, 812 yd/ 742 m, 454g/ 16 oz) – Denim (discontinued)